Bernd Schneider (racing driver)

 Bernd Robert Schneider (born 20 July 1964) is a German racing driver.
-He is a five-time Deutsche Tourenwagen Masters champion, and a Mercedes Brand Ambassador.
+He is a five-time Deutsche Tourenwagen Masters champion, FIA GT champion and Mercedes brand ambassador.
+He also competed in Formula One.

 Career

 Early years

 Schneider was named after legendary driver Bernd Rosemeyer, winner of the 1936 European Drivers' Championship.
 Introduced to karting at an early age, he displayed an obvious talent for racing.
 After several years in the junior kart series, Schneider won the 1980 German Kart championship.
 Two years later, he would win the 1982 European Kart championship with the national team.
 In 1983, he won the African kart championship.